 In 1939 and 1940, WPA workers made several improvements to the South Seattle Playground, beginning with the demolition of the four-story former South Seattle School building, which had closed in 1932 but remained on the site.
 Much of the brick… read more

 The Federal Emergency Relief Administration (F.E.R.A.) worked to improve Seattle’s former Spokane Street Bridge ca. 1933-4.
 The bridge has since been replaced.

 Multiple Section of Fine Arts murals hang in Seattle’s University Station post office.
 The murals by Jacob Elshin were painted in 1939 and are entitled Historical Review of Education and Present Day Education and Present Day Education.
 The murals are… read more

 The Federal Emergency Relief Administration (F.E.R.A.) worked to develop and improve the playground at Seattle’s Van Asselt School.
 A photo at the U of Washington shows a field of stumps and clearing efforts with the caption “State of Wash., E.R.A…. read more

 WPA workers completed several improvement projects at West Queen Anne Playfield between 1936 and 1939.
 The largest of these projects was the construction of a combination shelter house, grandstand, and baseball backstop near the intersection of West Blaine Street and… read more

-The Federal Works Agency and the Public Building Administration of the Treasury Department funded the construction of this federal courthouse, the first single-purpose federal courthouse on the west coast.
-From the Seattle Department of Neighborhoods: “In 1936, the federal government… read more
+The Treasury Department funded the construction of the Seattle federal courthouse, which was the first single-purpose federal courthouse on the west coast.
+The project was originated in 1936 by the department’s Procurement Division and completed in 1940, by which time… read more

 The Civil Works Administration (CWA) and the Works Progress Administration (WPA) provided funding and labor for numerous improvement projects at Seattle’s Woodland Park Zoo during the New Deal period.
 The initial projects were completed in 1933.
 In the following years,… read more